natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 There are two general categories of firearms: early and advanced.

 Firearms are further divided into one-handed, two-handed, and siege firearms.
 As the category's name implies, one-handed firearms need only one hand to wield and shoot.
 Two-handed firearms work best when you use two-hands while shooting them.
-Two-handed firearms can be shot with one hand at a –4 penalty on the attack roll.
-Siege weapons are typically mounted on some sort of platform, movable or otherwise, and have greater power but a much slower rate of fire—they're detailed in their own section.
+Two-handed firearms can be shot with one hand at a -4 penalty on the attack roll.
+Siege weapons are typically mounted on some sort of platform, movable or otherwise, and have greater power but a much slower rate of fire-they're detailed in their own section.

 **Scatter Weapon Quality**: A weapon with the scatter weapon quality can shoot two different types of ammunition.
 It can fire normal bullets that target one creature, or it can make a scattering shot, attacking all creatures within a cone.
 Cannons with the scatter weapon quality only fire grapeshot, unless their descriptions state otherwise.
 When a scatter weapon attacks all creatures within a cone, it makes a separate attack roll against each creature within the cone.
-Each attack roll takes a –2 penalty, and its attack damage cannot be modified by precision damage or damage-increasing feats such as [Vital Strike].
+Each attack roll takes a -2 penalty, and its attack damage cannot be modified by precision damage or damage-increasing feats such as [Vital Strike].
 Effects that grant concealment, such as fog or smoke, or the *[blur], [invisibility]*, or *[mirror image]* spells, do not foil a scatter attack.
 If any of the attack rolls threaten a critical, confirm the critical for that attack roll alone.
 A firearm that makes a scatter shot misfires only if all of the attack rolls made misfire.
 If a scatter weapon explodes on a misfire, it deals triple its damage to all creatures within the misfire radius.

 ## Early Firearms